Immediately after getting an idea for a content project, many writers become preoccupied with the existing competition:

 - Listening to more songs by the artist

-The same idea can be applied to your content.
+The same idea can be applied to your content, and you’ll also see this element of curiosity in the best taglines.

-The first time someone reads, listens, or views your content, they should feel curious about you.
+The first time someone reads your writing, they should feel curious about your business blogging.

 Who created this?